Bengal tiger: Bangladesh

 By 2009, the tiger population in the Bangladesh Sundarbans was estimated as 100–150 adult females or 335–500 tigers overall.
 Female home ranges, recorded using Global Positioning System collars, were some of the smallest recorded for tigers, indicating that the Bangladesh Sundarbans could have one of the highest densities and largest populations of tigers anywhere in the world.
 They are isolated from the next tiger population by a distance of up to 300 km.
 Information is lacking on many aspects of Sundarbans tiger ecology, including relative abundance, population status, spatial dynamics, habitat selection, life history characteristics, taxonomy, genetics, and disease.
 There is also no monitoring program in place to track changes in the tiger population over time, and therefore no way of measuring the response of the population to conservation activities or threats.
 Most studies have focused on the tiger-human conflict in the area, but two studies in the Sundarbans East Wildlife sanctuary documented habitat-use patterns of tigers, and abundances of tiger prey, and another study investigated tiger parasite load.
 Some major threats to tigers have been identified.
 The tigers living in the Sundarbans are threatened by habitat destruction, prey depletion, highly aggressive and rampant intraspecific competition, tiger-human conflict, and direct tiger loss.

 By 2017, this population was estimated at 84–158 individuals.

+As of 2018, 114 individuals were estimated to live in the country.

 A rising sea-level due to climate change is projected to cause a severe loss of suitable habitat for this population in the following decades, around 50% by 2050 and 100% by 2070.

 Nepal

 The tiger population in the Terai of Nepal is split into three isolated subpopulations that are separated by cultivation and densely settled habitat.
 The largest population lives in Chitwan National Park and in the adjacent Parsa National Park encompassing an area of 2543 km2 of prime lowland forest.
-To the west, the Chitwan population is isolated from the one in Bardia National Park and adjacent unprotected habitat farther west, extending to within 15 km of the Shuklaphanta Wildlife Reserve, which harbours the smallest population.
+To the west, the Chitwan population is isolated from the one in Bardiya National Park and adjacent unprotected habitat farther west, extending to within 15 km of the Shuklaphanta Wildlife Reserve, which harbours the smallest population.

 From February to June 2013, a camera trapping survey was carried out in the Terai Arc Landscape, across an area of 4841 km2 in 14 districts.
-The country's tiger population was estimated at 163–235 breeding adults comprising 102–152 tigers in the Chitwan-Parsa protected areas, 48–62 in Bardia-Banke National Parks and 13–21 in Shuklaphanta National Park.
+The country's tiger population was estimated at 163–235 breeding adults comprising 102–152 tigers in the Chitwan-Parsa protected areas, 48–62 in Bardiya-Banke National Parks and 13–21 in Shuklaphanta National Park.

 Between November 2017 and April 2018, the third nationwide survey for tiger and prey was conducted in the Terai Arc Landscape; the country's population was estimated at 220–274 tigers.

+As of 2022, 316–355 individuals were estimated to live in the country.